Definition:

 1. Cost-effectiveness: Generally more economical than traditional marketing

-2. Building authority: Establishes the brand as a reference in the industry
+2. Building authority: Establishes the brand as a reference in the sector

 3. Long-lasting relationship: Focuses on customer retention and loyalty

-4. Personalization: Allows for more relevant experiences for each user
+4. Personalization: Enables more relevant experiences for each user

-5. Precise measurement: It facilitates the monitoring and analysis of results
+5. Accurate measurement: Facilitates monitoring and analysis of results

 Challenges: